-As if marijuana users needed another reason to smoke a joint, a new study reveals that cannabis may actually reverse the aging process in the human brain.
+Just in case you need another reason to smoke a joint, a study reveals that cannabis may actually reverse the aging process in the human brain.

 This scientific discovery could help researchers find ways to slow down or even reverse the cognitive aging process of humans.
 It may also lead to a medical breakthrough when it comes to treating age-related diseases like dementia.

 “Cannabis preparations and THC are used for medicinal purposes,” the study reports.
 “They have an excellent safety record and do not produce adverse side-effects when administered at a low dose to older individuals.
 Thus, chronic, low-dose treatment with THC or cannabis extracts could be a potential strategy to slow down or even to reverse cognitive decline in the elderly.”

 Editor’s note: This article originally published May 11, 2017.